-The following environment variables are sent from the client locale to the database
+The following environment variables are sent from the client locale to the database server:

-- · Locale information
+- Locale information

 - CLIENT LOCALE

-- If CLIENT_LOCALE is not set, the client sets it to the default locale.
+- If CLIENT\LOCALE is not set, the client sets it to the default locale.

-- DB LOCALE
+- DB\LOCALE

-If DB LOCALE is not set, the client does not send a DB LOCALE value to the database server.
+If DB\LOCALE is not set, the client does not send a DB\LOCALE value to the database server.

-- · User-customized end-user formats
+- User-customized display formats

-- Date and time end-user formats: GL_DATE and GL_DATETIME
+- Date and time display formats: GL\DATE and GL\DATETIME

-- Monetary end-user formats: DBMONEY
+- Monetary display formats: DBMONEY

-If you do not set any of these environment variables, the client application does not send them to the database server, and the database server uses the end-user formats that the CLIENT_LOCALE defines.
+If you do not set any of these environment variables, the client application does not send them to the database server, and the database server uses the display formats that the CLIENT\LOCALE defines.